 3. Identify the forest plants with high economic and multipurpose importance in your community.

-Common Tree/ What is the most What is this What other

-name Shrub/Herb important part of the plant used uses does
+Common name Tree/ Shrub/Herb What is the most important part of the plant?
+What is this plant used for?
+What other uses does this plant have?

-plant? for? this plant

-have?

 1

 2